dbybanez/100-days-of-code/log.md

 **Thoughts:** Wasn't able to code much today, my besfwen just got married and he made me a driver for the day. 😐

 **Link(s) to work:** [Java Crash](https://github.com/dbybanez)

+### Day 63: October 11, 2020

+**Today's Progress**: Created component for default form.

+**Thoughts:** One of the things that made me decide to redo the mini-project is that I didn't have a clean code.
+I was so focused on building the app without thinking about the maintainability of the project.

+**Link(s) to work:** [Java Crash](https://github.com/dbybanez)